-Graduate teaching and research assistants and students on Lever, Doctoral, or Chancellor fellowships must maintain a cumulative grade point average of at least 2.85 on all course work taken for graduate credit.
+Graduate teaching and research assistants and students on Benjamin Franklin Lever fellowship must maintain a cumulative grade point average of at least 2.85 on all course work taken for graduate credit.
 If a student's cumulative GPA falls below 2.85 on 6 or more hours of graduate work (one full-time semester), notification will be sent to the student and his/her department.
-If the CGPA is below 2.85 at the end of the next major semester (fall or spring), the department will not be allowed to appoint the student to an assistantship until such time as his/her CGPA has been raised to the required level.
+If the CGPA is below 2.85 at the end of the next major semester (Fall or Spring), the department will not be allowed to appoint the student to an assistantship until such time as his/her CGPA has been raised to the required level.